 . . . in and around Park Slope

-Everything on this list is within walking distance of BSEC (except the things marked with an *).
-And of course you can always seek professional advice at YELP, TimeOut – Park Slope, or whatever digital concierge you prefer!
+Everything on these lists is within walking distance of BSEC (except the things marked with an *).
+And of course you can always seek professional advice at YELP, TimeOut – Park Slope, Google and Apple Maps, or whatever digital concierge you prefer.

 Eat

-If you need just coffee (and pastry) . . .
+If you need just coffee (and pastry – or a bagel) . . .

-- Especially for the pastry part, see just below: Couleur Cafe, Colson Patisserie, Simple Loaf Bakehouse, Winner, Winner in the Park, Un Posto Italiano
+- Especially for the pastry part, see just below: Colson Patisserie, Cousin John’s, Simple Loaf Bakehouse, Un Posto Italiano

-Great places for coffee, breakfast, and lunch — all within short walking distance . . .
+Great places for breakfast and lunch — all within short walking distance . . .

 - Milk Bar: (204 6th Ave. [at Union St]) | Pleasant and interesting eggs and brunchy-type things, plus great salads, sandwiches and lunchy-type things